JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

     - `web_search`: Whether to augment with web search results (null for auto-classification, true or false to explicitly set)
     - `web_results_count`: Number of web search results to include (default: 5)
     - `explain_classification`: Whether to include query classification explanation (default: false)
     - `enhance_query`: Whether to enhance the query for better retrieval (default: true)

+- **POST /chat**: Chat endpoint that processes queries while maintaining conversation history
+  - Request body:
+    - `messages`: Array of message objects with 'role' and 'content' fields (roles: 'user', 'assistant')
+    - `n_results`: Number of results to return (default: 3)
+    - `combine_chunks`: Whether to combine chunks from the same document (default: true)
+    - `web_search`: Whether to augment with web search results (null for auto-classification)
+    - `web_results_count`: Number of web search results to include (default: 3)
+    - `enhance_query`: Whether to enhance the query for better retrieval (default: true)

 #### Domain Term Management